What Does All Inclusive Resort Mean? We Have Your Answer

 If you’re looking for the definition of all inclusive resort, you’ve come to the right place.
 It’s our goal to help set your expectations and provide a guide to finding the best resort setting for your needs!
-What does all inclusive resort mean?
+So, what does all inclusive resort mean?
 Traditionally, an all inclusive vacation includes…

-The traditional all inclusive vacation consists of a minimum of three meals daily, all drinks (alcoholic and non-alcoholic), tips, taxes, daily activities, nightly entertainment, and your chosen accommodations.
-With this plan, you’ll know the overwhelming majority of potential costs are included!
-It’s stress free knowing you can pop your wallet or purse in a safe and start enjoying the resort unconditionally, with no extra cash needed!
+When booking an all inclusive resort vacation, you’ll know the overwhelming majority of potential costs are included.
+It’s pretty stress-free knowing you can pop your wallet or purse in the safe and start enjoying the resort unconditionally, with no extra cash needed!

 I must inform you that the traditional all inclusive forms the basis for this concept and the options have become endless as you progress up the ladder in terms of cost.
 I’ll discuss later the rise of the “luxury included” vacation!

-Since the term “all inclusive” is used rather loosely in the media and some travel circles, I’ll endeavor to explain the variations that have crept into the mix.
+Since the term “all inclusive” is used rather loosely in the media and some travel circles, we’ll explain the variations that have crept into the mix.

-First of all, we have the term “inclusive”!
-That should be your first warning!
+First of all, we have the term “inclusive.”
+That should be your first sign!

-If it doesn’t start with “all” and end in “inclusive” this would be a red flag in my opinion.
-Marriott is a great example when talking about “inclusive” packages.
-Their Caribbean properties feature an “add-on” (additional cost added to the base hotel rate) option called the Escape Inclusive.
-Under the Escape option, you’ll be limited as to where you can eat for breakfast, lunch and dinner.
-In addition, some menu items may have a surcharge at dinner.
-Certain drinks are included but others will be at an additional charge.
-Use of sports facilities may be included but sports equipment use may not!
+If it doesn’t start with “all” and end in “inclusive,” this would be a red flag.
+Many resorts feature an “add-on,” where you’ll be limited to where you can eat for breakfast, lunch and dinner.
+Additionally, some menu items or specialty drinks may have a surcharge.
+Occasionally, you’ll also find spots where use of sports facilities may be included, but use of sports equipment is not.

-On to the more comprehensive vacations….The rise of luxury vacations in the all-inclusive arena has pushed the level of experience off the charts!
-You’ll find beach and pool butlers, concierge service, 24 hour room service, gourmet cuisine from renowned chefs, inclusive excursions, complimentary spa treatments, private airport transfers, VIP lounges, exclusive beach area and much more!
+As we mentioned, the rise of luxury vacations in the all inclusive resort arena has pushed the level of experience off the charts!
+You’ll find beach and pool butlers, concierge service, 24-hour room service, gourmet cuisine from renowned chefs, inclusive excursions, complimentary spa treatments, private airport transfers, VIP lounges, exclusive beach areas and much more!

-Gourmet Inclusive – Karisma Hotels adopted this term for their focus on gourmet food and drink, along with a luxury approach to the all inclusive vacation.
+Gourmet Inclusive – Karisma Hotels & Resorts adopted this term for their focus on gourmet food and drink, along with a luxury approach to the all inclusive vacation.
 This IS a traditional all inclusive, even though they don’t say “all” in the title.
-Another reason to use a knowledgeable travel agent!

-Unlimited Luxury – From the folks over at Secrets Resorts , Dreams and Zoetry Resorts….
-This phrase was developed to set their product apart from the competition.
+Unlimited Luxury – From the folks over at Secrets Resorts & Spas, this phrase was developed to set their product apart from the competition.
 There is a varying degree of luxury within these chains.
 Some resorts are brand new and some are older hotels that have been given a facelift.
-Find that travel agent!
-Any Zoetry, Secrets Maroma, Secrets the Vine and Dreams Riviera Cancun are top notch!

 Since there is all this buzz about luxury all inclusive and many names have been associated with it, let’s use the following term to define it….

 Opulent Inclusive – Webster’s defines “opulent” as “amply or plentifully provided or fashioned often to the point of ostentation”.
 And to follow… “ostentation” is defined as “excessive display”.
-The reason I chose this term is easy!
 To separate a resort from the masses, a luxury hotel needs to be opulent.
 And sometimes excessive in lavishing you as a guest.
-Expensive decor, high-end cuisine with top-flight chefs, top shelf liquors that ARE included, a choice of more than one house red or one house white wine, butler service options, pool and beach wait staff, 24 hour room service, VIP treatment and expansive public areas are a few of the requirements.
+Expensive decor, high-end cuisine with top-flight chefs, top shelf liquors that ARE included, a choice of more than one house red or one house white wine, butler service options, pool and beach wait staff, 24-hour room service, VIP treatment and expansive public areas are a few of the requirements.

 Top Picks for Luxury: The top luxury hotel offering all inclusive vacations is the Grand Velas Riviera Maya!
 They have received the AAA Five Diamond Award since 2010.
 Only 150 of 60,000 sites visited by AAA have received this award!
 You also might want to check out Le Blanc Spa Resort in Cancun, another Five Diamond Award Winner!
-And the sister Grand Velas property, Grand Velas Riviera Nayarit in the Puerto Vallarta area is an opulent choice!
-I highly recommend the previously discussed Karisma Resorts, Sandals and Beaches and the offerings from Secrets, Dreams and Zoetry.
+And the sister Grand Velas property, Grand Velas Riviera Nayarit in Puerto Vallarta is an opulent choice!